By Cristina Utti

 - Married young adults were less likely to drink together.

 - Gender is important.
 The more a male’s partner drank, the more he drank.
-Women were less likely to drink more to keep up with their male partner.
+Women were less likely to drink to keep up with their male partners.

 - Getting married lowered alcohol consumption.